 spacebar.
 Keep the default results by limiting it to Applications, Preferences, and Contacts.

 2. Action selected items in Finder

 We select multiple files in Finder for a reason.
-We want to take action.
-You can copy, move, or delete the selected files.
-Perhaps you want to open the selected files with third-party apps, or maybe you want to share those files your your colleagues.
-All of those tasks can be done with Alfred.
+We want to copy, move, or delete the selected files.
+Perhaps you want to open the selected files with third-party apps, or maybe you want to share those files with your colleagues.

 Select some files and press